rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 Try changing the function or the example to see that `cargo test` will catch that the example no longer works!

-There's another style of doc comment, `//!`, to comment containing items (e.g. crates, modules or functions), instead of the items following it.
-These are typically used inside the crate root (lib.rs) or a module's root (mod.rs) to document the crate or the module as a whole, respectively.
-Here's the documentation within the `libstd` module that contains the entire standard
+There’s another style of doc comment, `//!`, to comment containing items (e.g. crates, modules or functions), instead of the items following it.
+These are typically used inside the crate root (lib.rs) or a module’s root (mod.rs) to document the crate or the module as a whole, respectively.
+Here’s the documentation within the `libstd` module that contains the entire standard
 library: